Maxim-Mazurok/edge-font-cache-issue/README.md

 1. Go to [http://localhost:3005/](http://localhost:3005/)
 1. Wait to be redirected to `/login.html`
 1. Click on "Click here" link
-1. Wait "Click here and close browser" link to appear
+1. Wait for "Click here and close browser" link to appear
 1. If you see the Heart icon: close the tab, clear cache and repeat the steps

 ### Reproduction rate